jstetich/Lake_Water_Quality/Derived_Data/Assemble_CB_Lakes_Data_3.md

 We have a list of data frame names, in the flsdf object.
 To explore this, it is convenient to be able to iterate over related data sets.
-We could create a list of data frames and iterate over that, but that risks consuming memory (if you change any of the data sets, triggereing R’s “copy on modify” rules).
+We could create a list of data frames and iterate over that, but that risks consuming memory (if you change any of the data sets, triggering R’s “copy on modify” rules).
 Instead, we use a little indirection, so al lwe need to keep is a list of data frame names as strings.